 Diane Bernard, a tall, good-looking lanky blonde with an exceedingly wry sense of humor and a deep sense of coastal lore laced with oceanic botanical knowledge, has earned her moniker well.
 Sheís known as The Seaweed Lady.

 Bernard lives and hand-harvests her weeds on the outer coast of Vancouver Island, BC, and supplies them to high-end, first-class, five-star chefs and spas in the Pacific Northwest, the Lower Mainland and Vancouver Island.
 Vancouver Island is also known for its freshwater and saltwater fishing.
 Fishing is a popular activity in the area, much like Lake Mead striper fishing is in the US.

-Diane Bernard and Sinclair Philip, co-owner of
+Diane Bernard and Sinclair Philip, co-owner of Sooke Harbour

-Sooke Harbour House, harvesting fresh local seaweeds.
+harvesting fresh local seaweeds.
+(Courtesy of Sooke Harbour House)

 We were privileged to take a morning beach tour with her out in front of The Sooke Harbour House along Whiffin Spit in early spring before her seaweed garden was actually in its prime.
 Nevertheless, she had planned a menu for us for the night before with the chef at Sooke Harbour House, a five-star, art-filled, stunning 28-room B&B with a worldwide reputation for serving fresh seafood and local produce.
 Sooke Harbour House has been owned and run by her good friends, Frederique and Sinclair Philip, since they bought the property in 1979.
 The world-renowned Philips have mentored and supported her efforts to bring fresh and local fare to both the spa and dining tables of the Pacific Northwest.

 We set out in our gumboots and didnít have to wade far to find the garden about which she is so passionate.